 Two occupants fit in composite sport seats.
 An aluminum gearshift knob and handbrake sleeve help keep the Elise's weight down and complement the aluminum chassis.
 The driver faces a leather-trimmed Momo steering wheel.
 Air conditioning, a CD stereo and power door locks are standard.
 A starter button fires the engine, and an immobilizer alarm is installed.
 The optional Touring Pack includes full-leather seating, power windows, an upgraded stereo and a double-insulated fabric top.

 Under the Hood

-A Lotus-tuned 1.8-liter four-cylinder engine that incorporates Toyota's Variable Valve Timing and Lift with intelligence technology produces 190 horsepower.
-Peak horsepower is derived at 7,800 rpm, and the engine delivers 138 pounds-feet of torque at 6,800 rpm.
-A C64 six-speed-manual gearbox is supplied by Toyota, and Lotus engineers designed its shift linkage mechanism.
+A Lotus-tuned 1.8-liter four-cylinder engine that incorporates Toyota's Variable Valve Timing and Lift technology produces 190 horsepower.
+Peak horsepower is achieved at 7,800 rpm, and the engine delivers 138 pounds-feet of torque at 6,800 rpm.
+A C64 six-speed manual gearbox is supplied by Toyota, and Lotus engineers designed its shift linkage mechanism.

 Dual front airbags and antilock brakes are standard.